borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 		* bit 92: Passive TB Ranginng Responder Measurement Support
 		* bit 93: Passive TB Ranging Initiator Measurement Support
 		* bit 94: AOA Measurements Available
-		* bit 95: Phase Shift Feedback Support
+		* bit 95: Phase Shift TOA Feedback Support
 			* Can be set to 1, if one of the bits in bit 90 ~ 93 is set
+			* indicate the RSTA’s capability to support phase shift TOA feedback
 		* bit 96: DMG/location supporting APs in the area
 		* bit 97: I2R LMR Feedback Policy
-			* set to 1, if LMT feedback is implemented and if bit 90 or bit 91 is set
+			* if bit 90 is set or bit 91 is set
+				* 1: RSTA does not require ISTAs to support the capability to generate and transmit I2R LMRs
+				* 0: indicates that ISTAs shall negotiate the transmission of I2R LMR
 * 9.4.2.167 Fine Timing Measurement Parameters element
 	* Element ID: 206
 * 9.4.2.241 RSN Extension element (RSNXE)